Multi-Tenant Architecture: The Hard Parts

 The Scenario

 One tenant goes viral.
 Another tenant's app grinds to a halt.
-You get yelled at by both.
+You get complaints from both.

 Here's how it plays out: